tubraunschweig/duely/README.md

 ### Prerequisites
 These are the necessary steps to start the application for the first time Before the install these programs are required :
-  * [Nodejs](https://nodejs.org/en/) (min. v8.1.2) - make sure npm(v5.0.3) does install with it
+  * [Nodejs](https://nodejs.org/en/) (min. v8.10.0) - make sure npm(v5.7.1) does install with it
   * Python (min v2.7)
-All other libraries are automaticly downloaded and installed from the package manager.
+All other libraries are automatically downloaded and installed from the package manager.

 For the electron application the following OS are supported:
    * Windows 7